Cthompsonlbi/Mapping_Earthquakes/README.md

 ![maplayers](Earthquake_Challenge/resources/maplayers.png)

 * The snippet below shows the use of d3 GeoJSON to access a JSON file and pull it into the webpage for use.
 The snippet below shows code used to access the JSON file for earthquakes with a magnitude of 4.5 or greater.
-There were two other created to access the data for tectonic plates and all earthquakes in the past seven days.
+There were two other d3 GeoJSON's created to access the data for tectonic plates and all earthquakes in the past seven days.

 ![d3JSONfileAccess](Earthquake_Challenge/resources/d3JSONfileAccess.png)